doebbeling/carbon_pricing_effectiveness/README.md

 We provide meta-data for all screened documents.
 Screened documents form the title and abstract screening together with their inclusion decision and screening order are provided in screening_data.csv.
 For full text screening the documents are split into excluded documents (CMexc) and included documents.
 Included documents are provided together with the extracted study and effect size information as specified below.

 The study and effect size information is provided before any transformations were conducted (CMinc_raw) as well as after harmonisation (CMinc_final).
 Both datasets are provided as CSV as well as RData formats.
+Definitions of the data extracted from each study can be found in the codebook file.
 The R skripts were used for data harmonisation (effect_size_harmonisation) and for the mata-analysis (meta_analysis).

 The provided code can be run in any R application (i.e. RStudio).
 It was written and executed using the below specified versions of R and the packages.